 If you are not inclined to make Roasted Red Peppers at home, the kind you buy at the store in jars is perfectly fine.
 In fact, I use jarred roasted red peppers many times during the winter months when I can’t buy local red bell peppers, or if I’m in a big hurry.

-Pasta dinners are usually dinners that are cooked in a hurry anyway, so you do whatever suits you.
-(I know I’m going to get hate mail for saying that pasta dinners are hurried dinners, but it’s rather true.
+Pasta dinners are usually cooked in a hurry.
+So, do whatever suits you.
+(I know I’m going to get hate mail for saying that pasta dinners are hurried, but it’s rather true.
 Unless, of course, you’re simmering a tomato sauce from scratch all day long; and really, I don’t have time for that.)

 Roasted Red Pepper and Goat Cheese Pasta is all about simplicity with a little bit of class.
 Roasting the peppers adds more complexity in terms of flavour.
-Goat cheese is a step up from the every-day, pre-shredded mozzarella, and is readily available.
+Goat cheese is a step up from the every day cheese.
+Let’s face it, it’s better than packages of shredded mozzarella from the grocery store.
+Goat cheese is also readily available.
 But, what really makes this dish special is the addition of the white wine.